vercel/next.js/docs/advanced-features/rust-compiler.md

 - Ignoring `.next` from test resolving
 - Loads `next.config.js` for flags that enable experimental SWC transforms

-First, update to the canary version of Next.js: `npm install next@canary`.
+First, update to the latest version of Next.js: `npm install next@latest`.
 Then, update your `jest.config.js` file:

 ```js
 // jest.config.js